This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 South Dakota offers arbitration to help resolve medical malpractice cases without going to trial.
 Most defendants are willing to participate because a lawsuit may cost them more.
 Trials are costly and lengthy, and it benefits everyone to settle things before taking that step.

 An arbitration panel will review the evidence and determine if the defendants are liable.
-If so, it has 30 days to determine an appropriate amount of damages to be awarded.
+If so, it takes 30 days to determine the appropriate amount of damages to be awarded.
 Both sides must agree.
 If this fails, you can go to trial.

 Go to Court